CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-faqs.md

 **Q: I'm a Cloud Network Services customer.
 How does Network Exchange affect this service?**

 **A:** Network Exchange is a new service, indepdendent of Cloud Network Service.
 It will be operated in parallel with Cloud Network Services and eventually replace it.
-Currently, no time frame exists for a required migration from Cloud Network Services to Network Exchange, although CenturyLink can provide a migration path to Network Exchange and guide customers through the process.
-Several Cloud Netork Services customers have self-selected to migrate due to the ability of Network Exchange to allow for the self-management of connections between multiple Endpoints rather than relying on CenturyLink to manage each Cloud Network Services connection between two data sources.
+Currently, no time frame exists for a required migration from Cloud Network Services to Network Exchange, although Lumen can provide a migration path to Network Exchange and guide customers through the process.
+Several Cloud Netork Services customers have self-selected to migrate due to the ability of Network Exchange to allow for the self-management of connections between multiple Endpoints rather than relying on Lumen to manage each Cloud Network Services connection between two data sources.
 Please be aware that if you have an existing MPLS, HNS or Cloud Network Services connection, deployment of Network Exchange may override your existing routes.
 This can occur as Network Exchange depolys a default route of (0.0.0.0/0) which could override any custom firewall setting previously configured.

 **Q: I'm a Cloud Network Services customer.
 Can I use Network Exchange concurrently?**

 **A:** Yes.
 A customer can use both Cloud Network Services and Network Exchange at the same time so long as each is operated under it's own subaccount on CLC.
-Different VLANs must be used for CenturyLink Managed Hosting Area Network (HAN) endpoints.
+Different VLANs must be used for Lumen Managed Hosting Area Network (HAN) endpoints.